gohugoio/hugo/content/en/getting-started/configuration.md

 : Enable to turn relative URLs into absolute.

 contentDir ("content")
-: The directory from where Hugo reads content files.
+: The directory from where Hugo reads content files. {{% module-mounts-note %}}

 dataDir ("data")
-: The directory from where Hugo reads data files.
+: The directory from where Hugo reads data files. {{% module-mounts-note %}}

 defaultContentLanguage ("en")
 : Content without language indicator will default to this language.